 Proper testing of hemp oil must be performed periodically in order to confirm potency and check for impurities.
 These tests ensure that the amount of CBD on the label is what is in the product.
 They also confirm that the legal level of THC (0.3%) is not exceeded.
 Proper testing shows the company’s transparency in their practice.

-You can trust Made By Hemp to provide you with the most reputable sources of CBD on the market.
-We’ve done the work of checking the background of a number of brands.
-Each of the brands we carry are chosen for their quality and integrity.
+At Made By Hemp, we provide you with the most reputable sources of CBD on the market.
+We’ve done the research for you and give easy acces to lab test results.
+Each of the brands we carry were chosen for their quality and integrity.

-The base of a CBD product will be either a whole plant hemp extract or a CBD isolate.
+The base of a CBD product is mostly a whole plant hemp extract or a CBD isolate.
 A whole plant hemp extract contains the full spectrum of the plant’s cannabinoids while a CBD isolate contains only CBD.
-Your choice of CBD base will be determined by which cannabinoids you find most important for consumption.
-This can be discovered through the research of cannabinoids.
+Your choice of CBD base will be determined mostly by whether you would prefer to take a CBD product that is THC FREE or one with <.03% THC.

 CBD Hemp Oil Concentrates

-Green: also called the Raw version, the Green hemp oil concentrate is extracted from the plant without the application of heat or filtering.
-The Green version is a full-spectrum, whole plant hemp oil with various cannabinoids and terpenes.
+Also called the “raw” version, the Green hemp oil concentrate is extracted from the plant without the application of heat or filtering.
+The Green version is a full-spectrum, whole plant hemp oil with various cannabinoids (primarily CBD and CBDa) and terpenes.

-Gold: the Gold hemp oil concentrate is filtered to remove any extra plant parts.
-The Gold version provides the highest concentration of CBD available without the other components of the hemp plant.
+The Gold hemp oil concentrate is decarboxylated and then filtered to remove any extra plant parts.
+It provides the highest concentration of CBD of the three versions.

 Hemp oil concentrates are fitting for those with serious wellness goals.
-For those that are most interested in gaining the benefits of phytocannabinoids, CBD hemp oil concentrates may be the right fit.
+For those that are most interested in gaining the benefits of cannabinoids, CBD hemp oil concentrates may be the right fit.

-Additionally, since this product is held under the tongue, it has rapid absorption rate.
-To learn more about absorption, visit this blog.
+Additionally, since this product is held under the tongue, it has a rapid absorption rate.
+Shop Concentrates.

 CBD capsules are taken orally and have a familiar method of consumption.
 They are a hassle-free option that can be easily incorporated into your daily routine.
 Many take CBD capsules along with their other daily supplements.

-CBD beauty infusions include CBD-infused products such as lotion, salve, and lip balm.
+Use: Topical CBD skincare and beauty infusions include cannabidiol-infused products such as lotion, salve, and lip balm.
 Beauty infusions are applied topically and are ideal for addressing localized concerns.
 Through this method, CBD is absorbed into the skin and does not reach the bloodstream.

-CBD edibles are CBD infused treats such as chocolate, gum, and gummies.
+Use: Oral CBD edibles are CBD infused treats such as chocolate, gum, and gummies.
 These products have a lower potency of CBD and are popular with those that are new to CBD.
 For this reason, CBD edibles make for a fun treat periodically.
 Due to their similarity with everyday treats, edibles are a discreet way to take CBD.
+Shop Edibles

 How Much CBD Should I Take?